UMN-EGGL/MNEc2to3/README.md

 license and the code is available under the MIT license.
 People who contribute to the project will be noted on this page and will be included on any scientific publications that directly result from this work.

+This project is still in development, see the Status heading.
+Once a list is finalized, a data file will be [released](https://github.com/UMN-EGGL/MNEc2to3/releases)

+For a quick overview, see our [FAQ](#FAQ).

+## Status

 ## Background
 As described in a [previous](https://doi.org/10.1186/s12864-017-3943-8) publication, the equine community banded together to develop a high density SNP chip based on variants discovered in >20 different horse breeds.
 The initial discovery effort found over